Foreigners tribunals should not pass orders for detention or deportation, says Assam government

 The quasi judicial bodies are tasked with deciding on matters of disputed nationality.

-In an order issued on September 4, the Assam government said that members of the tribunals can only offer their opinions on a case, NDTV reported.
+In an order issued on September 4, the Assam government said that members of the tribunals can only offer their opinion on a case, NDTV reported.

 The state’s The Political (B) Department said it had viewed with seriousness “the passing of consequential directions/orders by learned members while rendering opinion”, according to the news channel.